Preparing for a health profession involves many

 you to get more specific information.

-Since some still do require a semester of calculus,
+Since some still do require a semester of calculus (16

-students should plan on taking Math 30 or Math 32 if they
+plan on taking Math 30 or Math 32 if they do not already

-major in chemistry, geology, physics or other field that
+chemistry, geology, physics or other field that requires

-requires a full year of calculus should not take Math 30
+a full year of calculus should not take Math 30 but

-Students with a credit in calculus should seriously
+credit in calculus should seriously consider taking a

 professions school increasingly emphasize the importance

-number of departments at Tufts including Biology (Bio
+taught in a number of departments at Tufts including

-credit in statistics would be well served by an
+with an AP credit in statistics would be well served by